HAUTE MAURIENNE SKI TOUR

 From the refuge we set out for a day tour to the L’Uja summit (3379m).
 This is a great day without packs.
 Return to Refuge Carro.

 From the refuge this morning we ski over a moraine.
-This is basically a long traverse during which we seek to maintain altitude while continuing in a straight line about 500 metres below the Col de Trieve.
+This is basically a long traverse just below the Col de Trieve.
 It’s a place where you need to be careful and follow the guide’s advice as there are potential avalanches from above from high plaques of wind blown snow.
-Next we climb the 500 metres to the pass up a 40 degree slope before continuing on a widely crevassed slope and skiing down the 150 metres to the Col de Disgrace.
-From there we descend a further 500 metres to the Refuge des Evettes.
+Next we climb to the pass up a 40 degree slope before continuing on a widely crevassed slope and skiing down the Col de Disgrace.
+From there we descend further to the Refuge des Evettes.

 On this day we again start on glacier but heading now to Italy.
-From the hut we climb to the Sella Albaro (3474) and then head on down to the petites murailles d’Italie (the little walls of Italy!), and from there on down towards our final hut – a descent of about 800 metres .
+From the hut we climb to the Sella Albaro (3474m) and then head on down to the petites murailles d’Italie (the little walls of Italy!), and from there on down towards our final hut.
 This part of the route can feel exposed in places.
 Our way comes out below the hut and we then have a steep climb on crampons to arrive for dinner and bunks in Refuge Gastaldi for the night.

-From the Averole Refuge we climb 1400m up to the Albaron summit (3637m), the last 30m with a fixed rope.
+From the Averole Refuge we climb up to the Albaron summit (3637m), the last metres with a fixed rope.
 Hopefully lovely views at the top before a descent towards Bonneval, with 2000m of superb descent to arrive in a typical old Savoyard village – well worth the visit.

-Today you head back to Geneva for your onward transport.
+Transfer back to the train station in Modane for your onward transport.